70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Duomo di Milano

-Milan Cathedral, also known as Duomo di Milano, is a magnificent gothic cathedral located in the heart of Milan.
-It was built over the course of six centuries, starting in the 14th century, and is one of the largest churches in the world.
+Milan Cathedral, also known as Duomo di Milano, is a magnificent Gothic cathedral in the heart of Milan.
+It was built over six centuries, starting in the 14th century, and is one of the largest churches in the world.

 Don’t miss the opportunity to admire the cathedral’s stunning façade and intricate architecture, including the many spires, statues, and carvings that adorn the exterior.